Chaplet of the Seven Sorrows: History

 The chaplet recalls the Sorrows the Virgin Mother of God endured in compassion for the suffering and death of her Divine Son.
-The Seven Dolors are taken from Scripture events and the devotion has a long history, and developed gradually.
+The Seven Sorrows are taken from events in Scripture.
 Before Pope Pius VII's formal approval, the Servite Order had permission in 1668 to celebrate the Feast of the Seven Dolors because the Order was instrumental in popularizing the Seven Sorrows Devotion.
 Members of the Servite Order actively promoted the Chaplet of the Seven Sorrows during the time of the Black Death (1347-1351).

 Meditation methods

 Methods of praying the chaplet vary.
 This devotion may be spread over a week, commemorating one sorrow each day, or it may be prayed as whole in a single day.

 A method provided by the 1866 version of "The Raccolta" is shown below.
 The recitation begins with the sign of the cross and an Act of contrition.
-Each sorrow is announced, (and in some versions of the recitation, a meditatory prayer is said, or a segment from the Hymn Stabat Mater Dolorosa).
+Each sorrow is announced, (and in some versions of the recitation, a meditative prayer is said, or a segment from the Hymn Stabat Mater Dolorosa).
 Then on the separate bead an Our Father is said, followed by a Hail Mary for each of the seven beads.
 Some then close the septet of Hail Marys with a brief invocation to Our Lady of Sorrows (Commonly: "Sorrowful and Immaculate Heart of Mary pray for us"), or a Glory Be.
 The next sorrow is then announced, and carried out in the same manner until all seven have been meditated upon.
-The three Hail Marys dedicated to her tears are said and then a closing prayer is said, the most commonly known or traditional closing prayer in the English speaking world is the following:
+The three Hail Marys dedicated to her tears are said and then a closing prayer is said.
+The most commonly known or traditional closing prayer in the English speaking world is the following:

 V. Pray for us, O most sorrowful Virgin.

 R. That we may be made worthy of the promises of Christ.